Champion Lakes

 AreaSearch assessment indicates Champion Lakes faces employment challenges relative to the majority of Australian markets

-However, professional & technical services have limited presence at 4.9% compared to the regional level of 8.2%.
-The predominantly residential area appears to offer limited local employment opportunities.
-In the 12-month period ending September 2025, employment increased by 2.4% alongside labour force increasing by 2.9%, causing the unemployment rate to rise by 0.4 percentage points.
-This compares to Greater Perth where employment grew by 2.9%, labour force expanded by 3.0%, and unemployment rose marginally.
-State-level data as of 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Champion Lakes's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+However, professional & technical services had limited presence at 4.9% compared to the regional average of 8.2%.
+The area appeared to offer limited local employment opportunities based on Census data.
+Over a 12-month period, employment increased by 2.4% alongside labour force growth of 2.7%, leading to an unemployment rate rise of 0.3 percentage points.
+In comparison, Greater Perth saw employment grow by 2.9%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Champion Lakes's employment mix suggested local employment should increase by 6.1% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment